ScanDAO/scandao-docs/references/equations.md

 SCAN_{pscanExercise} = pSCAN + BUSD
 $$

 The individual would supply 1 pSCAN along with 1 BUSD to mint 1 SCAN.
 The pSCAN is subsequently burned.
-Read [this Medium article](https://scandao.medium.com/what-is-poh-16b2c38a6cd6) for more information on pSCAN.

 ## Backing per SCAN